 General dilution or local exhaust ventilation is required to maintain exposures below appropriate exposure limits.
-Use only in well-ventilated areas.
-Activities with dried/hardened product that generate dust require the use of general ventilation, local exhaust and/or wet suppression methods to maintain exposures below appropriate exposure limits.
+Activities with dried/hardened product that generate dust require the use of general ventilation, local exhaust and/or wet suppression methods to maintain exposures below allowable exposure limits.

-Eye Protection:
+Eve Protection:

-Use a full-face shield and chemical safety goggles if handling heated material.
+Use a full face shield and chemical safety goggles if handling heated material.
 Safety glasses with side shields should be worn as minimum protection at ambient temperatures.
 Contact lens should not be worn when eye contact with product is possible.